Nid989/TEACh_EDH/README.md

 ```

  To calculate metrics while at the end of inference automatically, ensure that `./outputs/outputs` path exists (Assuming you've set `OUTPUT_DIR=./outputs`).
 If not, the subfolder should be manually created.
 Predicted actions and metric files will be stored at path './outputs/' and all inference files for each EDH instance will be stored at path './outputs/outputs/'.

+## 2) Finetuning Models for EDH Plan Prediction

+We have included the notebooks as well as the base data that can be used to fine tune the models.
+The datasets comprose of three configurations:

+- Dialog History Only (DH)
+- Dialog History + Dialog Act Information (DH + DA)
+- Dialog History + Dialog Act + Filter (DH + DA + F)

+We have also included our inference results on Finetuned llama for DH dataset.